zokradonh/ecogameserver/README.md

 docker-compose stop && docker-compose pull && docker-compose up -d
 ```
 This stops the server, pulls the new image from hub.docker.com, removes the old container and creates a new container with updated version.
-As long as automatic build triggering is not implemented I need to manually trigger the build on hub.docker.com for a new ECO release.
-If I am late this command will not bring any new version.

 Custom Building
 ========
-If you don't want to rely on me to trigger a new build after new ECO release, you can build your own image with the following docker-compose.yml:
+If you don't want to rely on my hourly script to trigger a new build after new ECO release, you can build your own image with the following docker-compose.yml:
 ```
 version: '3'